Anandhu97461/devops-learning-journey/week-5/arithmetic-operations/calculation/README.md

-Let's try some arithmetic operations.
-We have created a shell script - calculation.sh - that has 2 variables defined - A and B. Update the shell script to print the Sum, Difference, Product and Quotient of these values.
+Create a shell script to print the Sum, Difference, Product and Quotient of 2 values.